This site use cookies

 How Our Drugs Work

-Drugs which inhibit VEGF and its receptors are already the standard of care for a number of diseases including wAMD and DMO and is a mainstay of cancer therapy.
-VEGF is alternatively spliced into two classes of protein: pro-angiogenic VEGF-Axxxa isoforms which are responsible for disease progression, and anti-angiogenic VEGF-Axxxb isoforms which mitigate these effects through competitive binding.
+VEGF is alternatively spliced into two classes of protein: pro-angiogenic VEGF-Axxxa isoforms, which are responsible for disease progression, and anti-angiogenic VEGF-Axxxb isoforms, which mitigate these effects through competitive binding.

 Target Indication & Ophthalmology